-The Divine Equine Board and advisors includes skills ranging from parents of special needs children and adults, operations, communications, finance, legal, and working at global equine assisted centers.
+The Divine Equine Board and advisors includes skills ranging from caregivers of people in the disability community, operations, communications, finance, legal, HR and working at global equine assisted centers.
 Our Barn Manager, "E", has 30+ years as an equine expert and endurance rider.

 Our volunteers are committed, talented, warm and friendly.
 Our volunteers become our students' team to help with consistency and help students feel welcome every week.

 Divine Equine has 13 acres across the hills of Soquel.
 We have a covered arena, uncovered arena, a large barn and several turnouts lined with beautiful flowers and scenery (and there's actually a pond).
 There is plenty of parking and it is ADA accessible.

 We are committed to providing an inclusive and welcoming environment for all members of our staff, students, volunteers, subcontractors and vendors.
 Divine Equine Assisted Therapy Center does not and shall not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status, in any of its activities or operations.
 These activities include, but are not limited to, hiring and firing of staff, selection of volunteers and vendors, and provision of services.

 Kristy is a member of PATH's national Diversity and Inclusion Council charting centers to promote social justice and racial equity.
 The first goal is to provide more access to lessons for those who may not know we are here for them.
 Our action is to partner with community groups and provide scholarships where needed for new students.
 We are creating an Inclusive Language Guide for our staff and volunteers.
 We are putting together a report to be transparent about our intersectional diverse makeup and will continue to have diverse representation among our staff, vendors, suppliers, volunteers and especially our students.